ubuntu-mate/ubuntu-mate.org/pages/faq-roadmap.md

 documentation so that new contributors can find tasks they can work on and material to help them get started.

-## Reboot Ubuntu MATE Welcome and Software Boutique

-We will decouple Ubuntu MATE Welcome and the Software Boutique so they can be iterated on independently.
-The code for both will be refactored and simplified so that other projects wanting to build on either can easily do so.

-Both applications will be delivered as snaps to break the development cycle relationship with the distribution, giving us the freedom to develop both without the usual constraints of distribution release management.
-This will also benefit Ubuntu MATE, which will automatically get new features, application listings, and other improvements.

 ## Developer tooling and collaboration

 Ubuntu MATE and MATE Desktop will expand their use of continuous integration